bartaakos/yii-shard-poc/README.md

 ### DbManager

 Returns the requested db connection if it's available or the main db connection otherwise.
-If you haven't specified the shared db-s in the <code>custom.php</code> then it won't find them so you get the main db connection where you keep all your data in this case.
+If you haven't specified the shard db-s in the <code>custom.php</code> then it won't find them so you get the main db connection where you keep all your data in this case.

 ```php
 class DbManager